 Perfect for kicking back and soaking up the sun, Orange County is the picturesque region of Southern California directly south of L.A.
 County.
 With more than 40 miles of beaches, the “O.C.” epitomizes the Golden Coast’s surf, sand, and sun.

-16. Catalina Island: A two-hour boat ride from Long Beach, Catalina Island is a 22 mile-long getaway that packs a punch.
+A two-hour boat ride from Long Beach, Catalina Island is a 22 mile-long getaway that packs a punch.
 On the south end of the island, Avalon is a popular destination for tourists thanks to its wide variety of attractions.
 On the other side, the northern Two Harbors is more rustic and small-scale.
 Regardless of where you end up, take advantage of coastline activities like diving and snorkeling among world-class kelp forests.
-Other adventures here include zip lining and a treetop adventure course.

 The skyscrapers and sand of San Diego perfectly illustrate the way the city integrates SoCal’s beach vibes.
 The area not only offers that quintessential Southern California beach feeling but is home to countless unique neighborhoods throughout the city too!

-25. Little Italy: This Little Italy neighborhood measures 48 square blocks, making it the biggest in the country.
+This Little Italy neighborhood measures 48 square blocks, making it the biggest in the country.
 Here, take advantage of the Little Italy Mercato, which is the largest farmer’s market in San Diego.
-Eat at one of the countless outdoor patio cafés while you’re here, or spend an afternoon in Amici Park.
+Eat at one of the countless outdoor patio cafés while you’re here, or join a little Italy food walking tour!

 Southern California is home to some of the most incredible deserts in the world.
 With badlands, sand dunes, springtime wildflowers and superblooms to explore, these California deserts are worth a (non-summertime) trip.

-31. Alabama Hills: Alabama Hills‘ claims to fame is its history as an old Western filming spot.
+Alabama Hills‘ claim to fame is its history as an old Western filming spot.
 But there’s more to the Alabama Hills than the cowboy stereotype.
 Rock formations like Mobius Arch, short hiking trails, BLM free camping, and wide-open skies are just a few more reasons that the Alabama Hills’ desert landscapes are worth a visit.

-32. Palm Springs: This is certainly a different style of desert, but a desert nonetheless!
-Palm Springs is perfect for those who love the dry heat of the desert climate but don’t necessarily want to take part in strenuous outdoor activity.
+This is certainly a different style of a desert, but a desert nonetheless!
+Palm Springs is perfect for those who love the dry heat of the desert climate but don’t necessarily want to take part in strenuous outdoor activities.
 Instead, Palm Springs visitors can golf, shop, and lounge by the pool all year long.
 To properly appreciate the unique plant life and biodiversity of the desert, check out Moorten Botanical Garden’s cactarium.